15 Jun How Much Xanax Does It Take to Get High?

 Long-Term Side Effects

-The drug’s medical use is to help treat people with anxiety and other related disorders, but one of the long-term side effects of Xanax is sedation.
+The drug’s medical use is to help long term treatment for people with anxiety and other related disorders, but one of the long-term effects of Xanax is sedation.
 In fact, when someone has taken Xanax, it’s not abnormal for that person to experience periods of sedation for several days.

 Memory loss is another one of the most common side effects experienced.
 The impairment ranges in severity, mostly affecting a person’s short-term memory, but nonetheless, Xanax abuse can have a more long-term impact.